LabO8/nestjs-s3/site/docs/download-helper.md

 }
 ```

-What the download service does is help us do this day to day tasks earily and without a lot of code.
+What the download service does is help us do these day-to-day tasks easily and without a lot of code.

 In order to download an object, we can simply